 The Independent Control Functions (Risk Management Function, Actuarial Function, Internal Audit Function and Compliance Function) all receive a fixed remuneration and a fixed monthly premium.

 Fringe Benefits

-The Members of the Management Committee and the Independent Control Functions all receive fringe benefits.
-These benefits are reported in the total amount of the fixed remuneration.
+The Members of the Management Committee and the Independent Control Functions all receive benefits in kind.
+These benefits in kind are reported in the total amount of the fixed remuneration.